BenjaminBorn/academic-kickstart/content/publication/BDE_News_2020/index.md

 publication: ""
 publication_short: ""

 abstract: "Releases of key macroeconomic indicators are closely watched by financial markets.
 We investigate the role of expectation dispersion and economic uncertainty for the stock-market reaction to indicator releases.
 We find that the strength of the financial market response to news decreases with the preceding dispersion in expectations about the indicator value.
-Uncertainty, in contrast, increases the response.
-We rationalize our findings in a model of imperfect information.
+Higher uncertainty, in contrast, increases the response.
+We ratio- nalize our findings in a model of imperfect information.
 In the model, dispersion results from a perceived weak link between macroeconomic indicators and fundamentals that reduces the informational content of indicators, while higher fundamental uncertainty makes this informational content more valuable."

 # Summary.
 An optional shortened abstract.
 summary: ""